NOC-MSM/global_tide/README.md

 ## Modifications in the MY_SRC directory:

-**Overview.** Changes are to to do with updating the tidal forcing code slightly (according to [reference]), switching off surface fluxes and tracer processes as well the introduction as a basic internal wave drag parameterization from [reference].
+**Overview.** Changes are to to do with updating the tidal forcing code slightly (according to [https://github.com/NOC-MSM/NEMO_cfgs/blob/master/recipes/docs/source/FES2014_NEMO.rst]), switching off surface fluxes and tracer processes as well the introduction as a basic internal wave drag parameterization from [reference].
 Nico's changes are marked in the code with NB.
 My changes are marked with DB:.

 By file: